National Institute for Occupational Safety and Health:

 NIOSH was developed to help ensure safe and healthy working conditions through the provision of workplace safety and health research, knowledge, education, and training.

-N95 respirators kill different kinds of smaller particles, including bacteria, viruses, fungal spores, pollen spores, and dust particles, and are the source of air pollution in various areas.
-These respirators are easy to use and manufactured by their manufacturers with a soft material that, if anyone uses them, does not cause any kind of irritation to human skin.
+Approximately 95% of the airborne hazardous particles can be removed by the mask N95.
+N95 respirators filter various types of smaller particles, including bacteria, viruses, fungal spores, pollen spores, and dust particles, and are the source of air pollution in various areas.

-What does the National Institute for Occupational Safety and Health say about n95 masks blocking out PM 2.5 particles?
+What are the National Institute for Occupational Safety and Health’s decontamination protocols for n95 masks?

 In the face of extreme shortages of personal protective equipment and masks during the COVID-19 pandemic, NIOSH has provided several emergency use authorizations, or EUAs, for the decontamination and reuse of N95 or N95-equivalent masks.

 The proper decontamination of the N95 face filtering respirator is truly critical in the COVID-19 pandemic.
 Since disease particles and viruses will last for a day on the mask.

 The EUA for STERRAD Sterilization Cycles for Advanced Sterilization Products using plasma sterilisation of vaporized hydrogen peroxide gas has just been published by NIOSH.
 According to the FDA, the system could potentially decontaminate 4 million N95 or N95-equivalent respirators a day in the United States for reuse by health care workers in hospital settings.

 Battelle received emergency FDA approval for its device after severe political pressure from Ohio officials and President Trump.
 It could clean tens of thousands of masks at once, Battelle said, using vaporized hydrogen peroxide in towns across the country.